 Hello – and thanks for visiting my profile page.
 I provide what I hope is thoughtful and engaging talking therapy via Zoom, as well as face-to-face work at Battersea Rise SW11, and Lion Yard SW4, in London.
-If you've got something on your mind that's been bothering you, then perhaps 2021 will be the year where you finally choose to start talking about it.
+If you've got something on your mind that's been bothering you, then perhaps 2022 will be the year where you finally choose to start talking about it.

 I see my job as a counsellor as helping people find ways of dealing with the difficult stuff that comes at us during our lives.
 It could be an immediate crisis, or long-running family or relationship issues, or a deep anxiety that seems to come from nowhere, or the gathering storm clouds of depression, or perhaps an issue or a sense of unease that has been nagging at us all our lives that we have never felt fully able to address.